 As a Driver:

-I feel that I need to check it I w I will not transport passengers I will not drive between 11:00p there is some special circumsta U will go the speed of traffic an I will not allow anyone to bring I will not drive after drinking, s cell phone, or even look at it while driving.
-If ill pull over to a safe location first. until I am legal to do so. om and 5am until I am legal to do so, unless nce like Safe Rides or work.
+As a driver, I will not touch my I feel that I need to check it I w I will not transport passengers u I will not drive between 11:00p there is some special circumstat U will go the speed of traffic ar I will not allow anyone to bring I will not drive after drinking, s om and 5am until I am legal to do so, unless nce like Safe Rides or work.
 Ind will not drive with excessive speed.
-It is or use alcohol or drugs in my vehicle.
+Ind or use alcohol or drugs in my vehicle.

+As a Passenger:

 that everyone else buckles up to I will say something to the driv conditions, driving recklessly, of I will not be a distraction to the look at something other than the anything stupid. er if the driver is going too fast for road

-Student & Parent/Guardian Sign Beld ow:
+Student & Parent/Guardian Sign Belo ow:

 Student Date

 Parent/Guardian Date

 Parent/Guardian Date